HACKappatoi/HACKappatoi.github.io/eurus_cv.md

 # biografia non serve dire altro
 # scrivi un po quello che te pare
-bio: Student of cybersecurity 💻 at Sapienza University of Rome.
+bio: "Student of cybersecurity 💻 at Sapienza University of Rome.
 In the past I participated in a Google Workshop with Sapienza University of Rome in collaboration with Tel-Aviv University.
-I have always been passionate about computer science since I was a child, which is my hobby and my field of study at the moment🍺.
+I have always been passionate about computer science since I was a child, which is my hobby and my field of study at the moment🍺."

 residence: Rome